 Jim Absher is a benefits columnist for Military.com.

-In a Tuesday news release, the agency said that because of mailing delays caused by staffing and supply shortages with a private vendor, it will be extending the time limits some veterans have to reply or take action to an official notification regarding benefits applications or decisions.
+In a December 2021 news release, the agency said that due to mailing delays caused by staffing and supply shortages with a private vendor, it extended the time limits some veterans have to reply or take action to an official notification regarding benefits applications or decisions.

 According to the release, veterans will not be penalized if they do not respond or react in normal time limits to certain notifications, such as making an election of benefits, reporting to a scheduled compensation examination or notifying the VA of any changes to their situation.